RADx® Tech Independent Test Assessment Program (ITAP) for Hepatitis B Virus Surface Antigen (HBsAg) Point-of-Care (POC)* Diagnostics FAQs

 When can proposals be submitted?

-Proposals may be submitted from September 23, 2024 until October 23, 2024.
+Proposals may be submitted no later than 11:59PM ET on Thursday, November 14.
 The link to the current solicitation can be found here.

 Will NIH provide summary feedback as to why a submission was not selected?